A crooked knife refers to a knife that is made with the handle set at an oblique angle to the blade.

 What you really need is a hot fire.
 A cook stove can get hot enough...but a clay or handmade stone oven can work, too.
 It's nice to be able to find wood that burns very hot...but use what's at hand.
 Birch and balsam will work.

-If it's too hard return the blade to the fire.
-If it's too soft heat it again and put it back in the pickle.
+If it's too hard just try returning the blade to the fire.
+If it's too soft heat it again but put it back in the pickle afterwards.

 Finally file the blade.
 Like a plane or a drawblade, a crooked knife blade is only filed on one side.

 Crooked knives are made either right or left handed.
-Having one of each available means that if you're making something like snowshoes or a canoe, you can always cut with the grain on curved material.
+If you have one of each available and you're making something like snowshoes or a canoe, you can always cut with the grain on any curved material.

 Basket makers used blades with special cross-section patterns - strong wedges - that were used for splitting wood strips, or flatter for smoothing the strips.